opentdf/backend/containers/entitlement-store/README.md

 # Entitlements store

-The `entitlements-store` service is a *read-only* service that fetches and returns any entity<->attribute mappings present in the data store (currently Postgres).
+The `entitlement-store` service is a *read-only* service that fetches and returns any entity<->attribute mappings present in the data store (currently Postgres).
 It is currently consumed as an entitlements input source by the [`entitlement-pdp`](../entitlement-pdp) in authZ flows.

 It stands in contrast to the [`entitlements` service](../entitlements), which is a *read-write* service.